Skip to Content

 Since samplers went through such a drastic change over a span of only a couple of decades, starting as an aspiring producer might feel a bit overwhelming.

-The next section should clear all the misunderstandings and give you the knowledge required to take your skills to the next level!
+The next section should clear all the misunderstandings and give you the knowledge required to take your music production skills to the next level!

-In other words, you can use a as an workstation or as a musical .
+In other words, you can use a sampler as an audio workstation or as a musical instrument.
 Both approaches require certain skills to be more developed than others, but many of them overlap.

 As discussed earlier, there are hardware units and software versions of the samplers.
 Both options are packed with features and generally work on the same principle, but knowing first how to use the hardware version could be beneficial as it provides a more tactile learning experience.
 So, let’s dive into the process of using this device!

-- Transport section (part of the device that lets you record, , and loop )
+• Transport section (part of the device that lets you record, playback, and loop audio)

-- Envelope section (allowing you to control the duration and position at which the is played)
+• Envelope section (allowing you to control the duration and position at which the sample is played)

-- Pads or keys that will trigger the of samples when pressed.
+• Pads or keys that will trigger the playback of samples when pressed.

 As a beginner, you want to streamline your first experience and cut right to the chase without having to spend hours trying to set your device up needlessly.